 Frequently asked questions

-This program is designed to give you up-to-date digital skills and the experience of working in a digital job with a Victorian business.
+This program is designed to give you up-to-date digital skills and the opportunity to apply for a paid 12-week job placement in a digital role with a Victorian business.

 We hope this will be the beginning of your wonderful new digital career.

-Digital jobs refer to jobs that require specific digital skills.
+Digital jobs require specific digital skills.
 These jobs can vary from project administration to digital marketing to cyber security and everything in between.

 Businesses of all sizes employ people with digital skills, and the demand for skilled people to fill digital jobs is growing every year.